There is no introduction for this policy and procedure.

 First-Year Writing Requirements

-Students will be deemed to have fulfilled the First-Year writing requirement (UWRT 1101 and UWRT 1102) if either of the following apply: a) exemption from first-year writing (without credit) at another college or university; or b) 64 or more transferred credit hours from U.S. institution(s) of higher education.
+Students will be deemed to have fulfilled the First-Year writing requirement (UWRT 1103 or UWRT 1104) if either of the following apply: a) exemption from first-year writing (without credit) at another college or university; or b) 64 or more transferred credit hours from U.S. institution(s) of higher education.
 (Some exceptions may apply for students with transferred credit hours from institutions where English is not the language of instruction.)

 Some transfer students are exempt from the lower division General Education requirements* if they are admitted to the University in Fall 2003 or thereafter.
 These include: